Chart Color Schemes

 Blayney hosts an older demographic, ranking in the top quartile nationwide

-Blayney's median age is 42 years, similar to Rest of NSW's average of 43 but considerably older than Australia's 38 years.
-The age profile shows that 5-14 year-olds are particularly prominent at 13.6%, while the 75-84 group is comparatively smaller at 6.1% than in Rest of NSW.
-Since 2021, the 35 to 44 age group has grown from 10.3% to 11.8% of the population, while the 45 to 54 cohort has declined from 13.4% to 11.5%.
-Population forecasts for 2041 indicate substantial demographic changes for Blayney.
-The 35 to 44 age group shows the strongest projected growth at 49%, adding 452 residents to reach 1,377.
-In contrast, population declines are projected for the 15 to 24 and 55 to 64 cohorts.
+Blayney's median age is 42 years, similar to Rest of NSW's average of 43 but considerably older than Australia's median age of 38 years.
+The age profile shows that 5-14 year-olds make up 13.6% of the population, while those aged 75-84 comprise only 6.1%.
+Since 2021, the percentage of the population in the 35 to 44 age group has grown from 10.3% to 11.8%, while the 45 to 54 cohort has declined from 13.4% to 11.5%.
+By 2041, population forecasts indicate substantial demographic changes for Blayney.
+The 35 to 44 age group is projected to grow by 49%, adding 452 residents to reach a total of 1,377.
+Conversely, population declines are forecasted for the 15 to 24 and 55 to 64 cohorts.